spidasoftware/format/README.md

 1. Make a global variable called FORMAT that has the absolute path of format-v[number] as it's value.

+1. Add this variable to your path

 	To make sure it was correctly installed, enter in the following command:

 ```
 	format -h
 ```

 Which should diplay the following:

 ```
 Usage: format [options] <file or directory with relative path>